brainysmurf/datatables_sheets_webapp/README.md

 ## How do you get google.script.run to work on the local browser?

-This is probably the most curious aspect to the whole aspect of the Google stack.
-The client side browser must have a way of communicating with the execution APIs, and this is the way to interface with it.
+The client-side browser must have a way of communicating with the execution APIs in order to run server-side code, and `google.script.run` is the way to interface with it.
 Locally, we can't virtualize it, because this is client-side code running in the browser, after the template has produced the html/css/javascript.
 So instead the design decision was to enable the ability for the local environment to include a `development.html` file, but does nothing when in production.
+This file implements a `google` object with all the same properties, and `withSuccessHandler` and friends are implemented via Promises.

-So, thus, in the templating code you can have a comment, like this:
+To get this two-fanged approach working right, it was decided to be able to include a file locally, and implement it as a comment.
+Consider this valid Google template line:

 ```
 <? /* do nothing, I am just a comment */ ?>
 ```

-And since we already have include code running on the local machine, I figured design-wise the most elegant way to do this would be to have a special statement that would get converted into a normal include statement, but in production wouldn't get converted, and would remain as a comment:
+And since we already have include code running on the local machine, I figured design-wise the most elegant way to do this would be to have a conventional statement that would get converted into a normal include statement, but in production wouldn't get converted, and would remain as a comment:

 ```
 <?= /* include('development.html'); /* ?>  <!-- NOTE: The equals is what is expected on the Google side, for unescaped code -->
 ```

-Before sending this code onto the templating engine, we convert that into a normal include call, so it looks like this:
+Before sending this code onto the templating engine locally, we convert that into a normal include call, so it looks like this:

 ```
 <?- include('development.html'); ?>  <!-- NOTE: The hyphen is what is expected on the local side, for unescaped code -->
 ```

-And it'll be included.
+And it'll be included, via the process explained above.
 But on production, it'll do nothing since it'll still be just a comment!

-Inside of `development.html` are all the bits that make the local browser work, including code to implement `google.script.run`.
 Work that is left to do is to figure out how to abstract that away so we can more conveniently reuse that code, instead of having to re-invent the wheel.